Ashwin-Vivegan/E-commerce/README.md

 Created address form frontend page
 Created an state that will store input address
 When we click on add address in profile it should navigate to this form page.

+### Milestone 22

+- Created an endpoint that will receive the address from address form in frontend
+- Added the address to the address array inside user collection